benmiller314/cdm2020fall/plans/lesson-10.md

    - <a href="https://www.thetypetree.com/blog/graphic-design-101-positive-and-negative-space">positive and negative space</a>;
    - <a href="https://www.thetypetree.com/blog/graphic-design-101-dominancehierarchy">dominance and hierarchy</a>;
    - <a href="https://www.thetypetree.com/blog/graphic-design-101-rhythm-and-movement">rhythm and movement</a>.
-* **Find and photograph** at least one example of a visual or graphic design out in "the wild" that makes some sort of claim, or argument.
+* **Find and either [screenshot](https://www.take-a-screenshot.org/) or photograph** at least one example of a visual or graphic design out in "the wild" that makes some sort of claim, or argument.
   - By "design," I mean that some person made an active choice in its arrangement.
 A heap of clothes on the floor may have a lot of artistic potential to a photographer, but it's not yet *designed*.
   - By "in the wild," I mean that I expect you to come across some in the course of your routine travels around the web – or around your surroundings, if you're in a place where you get out into your surroundings.
 That said, if you need to search more actively, so be it; for one thing, you may need to pay more attention to ads that you've trained yourself to ignore.
    - By "argument," I mean there should be an idea beyond the pure visual layout.
 The argument could be explicit or implicit; it could be serious or a joke.
 (Some claims are just _X is like Y_.)
 But you should be able to put it in words.